 ART 01

 BIOLOGY 01

 CHEMISTRY 02

 CLASSIC CIVILISATION 02

 COMPUTER SCIENCE 02

 DRAMA AND THEATRE STUDIES 03

 ECONOMICS 04

 ENGLISH LITERATURE 04

 FILM STUDIES 04

 FRENCH 05

 GEOGRAPHY 05

-POLITICS 06

-GRAPHICS (PRODUCT DESIGN) 06
+GRAPHICS - PRODUCT DESIGN 06

-HISTORY 07
+HISTORY 06

-MATHEMATICS 07
+MATHEMATICS 06

 FURTHER MATHEMATICS 07

 MUSIC 07

-PE 80
+PE 08

-PHOTOGRAPHY 09
+PHOTOGRAPHY 08

-PHYSICS 10
+PHYSICS 09

-POLITICS 10
+POLITICS 09

-PSYCHOLOGY 11
+PSYCHOLOGY 10

-SOCIOLOGY 11
+SOCIOLOGY 10

+SPANISH 10

+TEXTILES - ART & DESIGN 11

+BTECS AND

+OTHERS COURSES

-SPANISH 11
+DIGITAL GAMES PRODUCTION 11

+URBAN MEDIA 12

+SPORT 12

-TEXTILES 12
+BUSINESS 12

-OTHER COURSES

-0005 144 TUO 10
+D00111200

-CORE MATHS 12
+CORE MATHEMATICS 13

-EXTENDED PROJECT QUALIFICATION 12
+EXTENDED PROJECT QUALIFICATION 13

-T LEVEL FILM & TV VISUAL EFFECTS 13

-BTEC NATIONAL DIPLOMA - SPORT GSCE MATHS AND ENGLISH RESITS 13

-GSCE MATHS AND ENGLISH RESITS 13
+GCSE RESITS 13

 APPLICATION PROCESS

 PATHWAYS & BLOCKS 14

 INTERVIEWS AND INDUCTION DAYS 14

 KEY DATES 15

-CONTACTUS 15
+CONTACT US 15

 Throughout this booklet you will see the entry requirements for each of the subjects.
-Nationally there is a level of uncertainty as to what level these new grades are in comparison to the old system and, as such, our entry requirements should be taken as a guide.
+Our entry requirements should be taken as a guide.
 It is possible we may raise or lower them slightly when the results come out in August or as we get more information.
 The final decision on entry requirements will be made by the senior leadership team and head of department.
-English grades at 4.5 or 5.5 mean that out of the two English exams (literature and language) students should achieve an average of this e.g. a student getting a 5 in English literature and a 6 in English language would be getting an average of 5.5.
+English grades at 4.5 or 5.5 mean that out of the two English exams (Literature and Language) students should achieve an average of this e.g. a student getting a 5 in English literature and a 6 in English Language would be getting an average of 5.5.